Coffeehouse Chronicles #182: Richard Schechner – March 7

 Coffeehouse Chronicles will honor Richard Schechner on the occasion of the publication of his new book, Schechner Plays, recently released by Intellect.
 The volume includes both Schechner’s written plays and group-devised works.
 This celebration also looks ahead to a major international retrospective of his work, scheduled for 2027, to be presented in many of the theaters where his work has appeared over the past six decades.

-Featuring live performances from Schechner’s early plays, Joan MacIntosh reading from Dionysus in 69, along with selected scenes directed by Erin Mee.
+Featuring live performances from Schechner’s early plays, Radaboxes, Joan MacIntosh reading from Dionysus in 69, along with selected scenes directed by Erin Mee.
+Video clips will also be shown from Richard Schechner’s productions in the US and international, as well as excerpts from his interview with Artifacts by Steven Watson.

 BIOS